leap-stc/leap-stc.github.io/book/leap-pangeo/jupyterhub.md

 We recommend you read this thoroughly, especially the part about Git and GitHub.

+#### How can I get my data to the LEAP cloud buckets?

+In order to collaboratively work on large datasets, we need to upload datasets to the cloud buckets in an ARCO (Analysis-Ready Cloud-Optimized) format like e.g. zarr (for n-dimensional arrays).

+##### Uploading data from an HPC system

+A commong scenario is the following: A researcher/student has run a simulation on a High Performance Computer (HPC) at their institution, but now wants to collaboratively work on the analysis or train a machine learning model with this data.
+For this they need to potentially convert the data, and upload it to the cloud storage.

+The following steps can be used as a guideline, but might have to be slightly modified depending on the actual setup of the users HPC

+###### Prerequisites
+- Make sure to install the [Google Cloud SDK]() in both your HPC environment, and your local computer that can open a web browser (e.g. your laptop).
+- We manage access rights through [Google Groups](https://groups.google.com).
+In

 ### Dask

 To help you scale up calculations using a cluster, the Hub is configured with Dask Gateway.